-I was interviewed live on BBC Radio Scotland this week, asking for my opinion on a new company, Previse.
+I was interviewed live on BBC Radio Scotland on the 8th of January, asking for my opinion on a new company, Previse.
 You can listen to the interview between presenter Laura Maciver, myself and David Brown of Previse here:

 Previse use sophisticated Artificial Intelligence to determine the likelihood of a buyer to pay.
 The way it works is: